written by

 You need something that will...

-An all-in-one content tool that includes calendars and publishing will save you a lot more time than a spreadsheet-based template.
+An all-in-one strategic tool that includes calendars and publishing will save you a lot more time than a spreadsheet-based template.

 Sign up for a free trial of StoryChief and create your content calendar.